Skip to content

 TMJ is a complex condition that requires a thoughtful, multimodal approach, so it is crucial to find a provider who can develop a customized treatment plan that addresses your specific needs.

-The provider — usually a dentist — should approach TMJ care with a conservative-first mindset, meaning they recommend physiotherapy and behavioral changes before invasive treatments.
+The provider, whether an oral and maxillofacial specialist, orofacial pain specialist, or physical medicine and rehabilitation (PM&R) provider, should approach TMJ care with a conservative-first mindset, meaning they recommend physiotherapy and behavioral changes before invasive treatments.
 They should also be willing to use a multidisciplinary approach, involving a physiotherapist and other specialists if needed.

 Lastly, their communication style will be key to a good patient-provider relationship and care experience.
 They should be able to thoroughly explain why a certain treatment is recommended and set realistic expectations for care.